lubuntu-team/manual/source/D/upgrading.rst

     sudo do-release-upgrade

 You may be prompted "No new release found", if so follow this step, else skip it.
-Go into software sources by :menuselection:`Prefrences --> Software Sources` and on the :guilabel:`Updates` tab change :guilabel:`Show new distrubtion releases` and select :menuselection:`Normal Releases`.
+Go into software sources by :menuselection:`Preferences --> Software Sources` and on the :guilabel:`Updates` tab change :guilabel:`Show new distribution releases` and select :menuselection:`Normal Releases`.

-After the installation, reboot into the newly upgraded system and log in and enjoy your upgraded release of lubuntu.
+After the installation, reboot into the newly upgraded system and log in and enjoy your upgraded release of Lubuntu.